 - Verwenden Sie nur Kleinbuchstaben im Text.

-- Formatieren Sie Telefonnummern gemäß dem E164-Standard.
+- Formatieren Sie Telefonnummern gemäß E164-Standard.

 - Entfernen Sie alle Punkte (